DimitrisDavidGerokonstantis/Advanced-Topics-in-Database-Systems-NTUA-/README.md

 hint&explain methods.
 - `report.pdf` : Contains our report in pdf format with our analysis of the results, performances and explanations of our codes.
 - `Latex Project` : Contains a .zip file of our Latex Project (Latex code and images used).
+- `advanced_db_project_en.pdf` : Contains the description of the project (e.g. description of the queries that we implemented).

 ## Cluster Description
 As mentioned before, we used a two-node cluster, consisting of two virtual machines, running Ubuntu 22.04 and